-About Me: I am a Californian living in the south of England, working at an epidemiology research unit.
+I am a Californian living in the south of England, working at an epidemiology research unit.

 I’m originally from California, but now I live in Wiltshire with my husband and son, who is in primary school.
 I don’t have any pets, because I am a cat person married to someone who is allergic to cats, but luckily, having a small child makes enough of a mess. 🙂 I have always loved to read and write, so I read a lot of fiction outside of work and a lot of academic papers when I’m in the office.
 I am currently very much looking forward to summer because I miss the sun!